Pain medication options during labor and birth

 These medications are given in small doses and used in the earlier stages of labor.
-They are a good option for those looking for pain relief.
-Narcotics will reduce pain and take the sharp edge off contractions, but still allow you to have feeling during labor.
-They can also help to reduce anxiety.
-Narcotics are administered through an IV, usually work within a few minutes, and can last up to six hours.
+They are a good option for those looking for temporary pain relief in the moment.
+Opioids reduce your awareness of pain and help many people rest. , You will still have full sensation during labor.
+They are given through an IV or as a muscle injection, usually work within a few minutes, and can last up to several hours.
 You and your baby will be monitored closely while you receive this medication.
 They may make you feel sleepy, which can be helpful for those who have not slept well in the days leading up to labor.
-Common types of narcotics used include: Morphine, Stadol, Fentanyl, Nubain, Demerol.
+It is important to know that they are not often used later in labor as they do cross the placenta and affect the baby.
+If they are given close to the time of birth, they can cause Baby to have some difficulty breathing after they are born, which may require an extra medication to be given to Baby to reverse the effect of the pain medication.
+Many people compare IV medication to how they feel after drinking alcohol or using marijuana.
+If you don’t like the sensation of being a little fuzzy or dizzy, this may not be the right choice for you.

 Nitrous oxide